 A summary of each case with trial of hormone suppressant agents can be accessed here: CasesHormoneSuppressantUseHepaticEndo

-Further discussion about the use of GnRH-a among women with hepatic endometriosis, among premenopause and those with surgical castration:
+Further discussion about the use of GnRH-a among persons (afab) with hepatic endometriosis, among pre menopause and those with surgical castration:

-Hepatic endometriosis is confirmed in both pre and postmenopause women.
+Hepatic endometriosis is confirmed in both pre and post menopause persons.
 38/39 cases confirmed menstrual status.
 One case did not disclose the information.
 This case is excluded.
 (36)

-In alignment with endometriosis found in other extrapelvic locations, hepatic endometriosis occurs in women after menopause.
+In alignment with endometriosis found in other extrapelvic locations, hepatic endometriosis occurs in persons after menopause.
 Active disease was identified in fourteen (14) of the (38) cases investigated.
 (5,6,8-13,15,17,18,23,24,28).
-One case was reported in a women over age 70 yrs.
+One case was reported in a persons (afab) over age 70 yrs.
 Detailed description of the lesion was included in the case report however, the authors acknowledged failure to get histological confirmation.
 This case is not included in the graph below (38).

 Among the (14) postmenopausal women with active hepatic endometriosis, (11) were surgically induced.
 (6,8,9,10,11,12,13,15,17,23,28)

 Of the (11) persons with surgically induced menopause, ten people had a medical history of confirmed pelvic endometriosis.(6,8,9,10,11,12,13,15,17,18).
 Four people had no history of endometriosis.
 (5,23,24,28) Those with surgically induced menopause (n=11), nine had history of endometriosis, two did not.